ARMmbed/mbed-client/porting-guide.md

 to "link" it into the module where you want to test it out.

 **Pekka says: This could be written more clearly.
 Who gives that command (or are these yotta things commands?) where and what is then available for whom?**
+**Yogesh : Text is now updated, Comments ??**
-We will then be able to use `yotta link lwm2m-client-xxx` in another module to make that other module use your in-development lwm2m-client implementation.
+You will then be able to use your local your in-development lwm2m-client implementation by giving command `yotta link lwm2m-client-xxx` in main `lwm2m-client` module so that it starts using your local module.

 ```
 # in lwm2m-client, link your module: